anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 BRSKI as defined in {{!RFC8995}} specifies a solution for secure zero-touch (automated) bootstrapping of devices (pledges) in a customer domain, which may be associated with a specific installation location.
 This includes the discovery of the BRSKI registrar in the customer domain and the exchange of security information necessary to establish trust between a pledge and the domain.

-Security information about the customer domain, specifically the customer domain certificate, are exchanged and authenticated utilizing signed data objects, the voucher artifacts as defined in {{!RFC8995}}.
+Security information pertaining to the customer domain, specifically, the customer domain certificate, is exchanged and authenticated through the use of signed data objects, namely the voucher artifacts, as defined in {{!I-D.ietf-anima-rfc8366bis}}.
 In response to a voucher-request, the Manufacturer Authorized Signing Authority (MASA) issues the voucher and provides it via the domain registrar to the pledge.
 {{I-D.ietf-anima-rfc8366bis}} specifies the format of the voucher artifacts, including the voucher-request artifact.